EASTER: Embedding Aggregation-based Heterogeneous Models Training in Vertical Federated Learning: Introduction

 The rest of this paper is organized in the following order.
+Section \ref{Sec: Pre} presents the preliminaries of our method, essential for understanding the subsequent sections.
+The system design and our proposed methodology are presented in Section \ref{sec: system} and Section \ref{sec: method}, respectively.
+The experience evaluations in Sections \ref{sec: exper} and Section \ref{sec: dis} presents the discussion of our method.
 In Section~\ref{sec: related}, we briefly review the related literature.
-Section \ref{sec: Pro} presents the problem formulation.
-Our proposed methodology is then presented in Section \ref{sec: method}, followed by the experience evaluations in Sections \ref{sec: exper}.
 Finally, we summarize this work in Section \ref{sec: coc}.